agrimaan/Agrimaan/agrimaan-app/docs/user-guides/investor-user-guide.md

    - Secured by collateral in many cases

 3. **Capital Appreciation**:
-   - Increase in land or asset value over time
+   - Increase in Fields or asset value over time
    - Realized upon token sale or project exit
    - Influenced by agricultural market trends and improvements

 4. **Lease Income**:
-   - Regular payments from land or equipment leasing
+   - Regular payments from Fields or equipment leasing
    - Fixed or variable rates depending on the agreement
    - Typically distributed monthly or quarterly